im-varun/sareq/ROADMAP.md

-# Development Roadmap
+# Roadmap

-This document outlines the tentative development roadmap for SAReq.
+This document outlines the future roadmap for SAReq, detailing planned features and improvements to enhance user experience and functionality.
+Some of these features are already planned for upcoming releases, while others are long-term goals that will be developed based on user feedback and evolving requirements.

-## Releases
+## v1.1.0

-### v1.0 Release (first public release)
-**Target Release Date:** December 25, 2025 (or January 1, 2026)
-**TODOs:**
-- Add basic installation setup and release pipeline (CI/CD) for Windows, Linux and MacOS
-- Write documentation website for SAReq @ sareq.dev
-- Any remaining TODOs at codebase level

-### v1.1 Release
-**Development Timeline:** January 1, 2026 to February 28, 2026
+**Development timeline:** January 1, 2026 - March 31, 2026
-**Tentative Release Date:** March 1, 2026
+**Tentative release data:** April 1, 2026

-- Add support for input from files
+- Support for input from files (mainly for request bodies)
-- Add support for output to files
+- Support for output to files (mainly for response bodies)

-### v1.2 Release
-**Development Timeline:** March 1, 2026 to March 31, 2026
-**Tentative Release Date:** April 1, 2026
+- Enhanced error handling and user-friendly error messages
-- Add support for creating environment variables and using them in an HTTP request
+- Support for creating environment variables and using them in requests

-## Future Plans (TBD)
+## v1.2.0

+**Development timeline:** April 1, 2026 - August 31, 2026
+**Tentative release data:** September 1, 2026

-- Add HTTP Requests Registry
+- HTTP Requests Registry (a centralized place to manage and reuse HTTP requests)
-  - Support saving HTTP requests to a local registry (HTTP Requests Registry)
+    - Save frequently used requests to the registry
+    - Import/export requests from/to files
-  - Ability to run saved requests from the local registry (HTTP Requests Registry)
+    - Ability to run requests from the registry

-- Add request caching
-- ...
+## Future Plans & Ideas (post v1.2.0 release)

+... list of ideas and plans for future versions beyond v1.2.0 ...